Unpolarized gluon PDF of the nucleon from lattice QCD at physical point in the continuum limit

 with

-under fundamental representation. $U(\vec{x}+z\hat{z},\vec{x})$ is the Wilson line introduced to ensure gauge invariance and $F_{\mu\nu}=(\partial_{\mu}A_{\nu}^a-\partial_{\nu}A_{\mu}^a-gf^{abc}A_{\mu}^bA_{\nu}^c)T^a$ is the gauge field tensor.
-We employ the nucleon interpolating operator $N = P_+(u^TC\gamma_5 \gamma_t d)u$ , where $C$ denotes the charge-conjugation operator and $P^+ = \frac{1}{2}(1+\gamma_t)$ is the positive parity projector.
+for the fundamental representation. $U(\vec{x}+z\hat{z},\vec{x})$ is the Wilson line introduced to ensure gauge invariance and $F_{\mu\nu}=(\partial_{\mu}A_{\nu}^a-\partial_{\nu}A_{\mu}^a-gf^{abc}A_{\mu}^bA_{\nu}^c)T^a$ is the gauge field tensor.
+We employ the nucleon interpolating operator $N = P_+(u^TC\gamma_5 \gamma_t d)u$ , where $C$ denotes the charge-conjugation operator and $P_+ = \frac{1}{2}(1+\gamma_t)$ is the positive parity projector.
 As shown in Ref.~\cite{Zhang:2025hyo}, this operator has kinematically-enhanced overlap with the ground state at large momentum.
-The quark propagators are computed for all the time slices using distillation quark smearing method~\cite{HadronSpectrum:2009krc}.
-The number of eigenvectors $N_{ev}$ in the smearing operator is 100 for all the three ensembles.
-Ten-step hypercubic (HYP) smearing is applied on the gluon operators in order to suppress the linear UV divergence.
+The quark propagators are computed for all time slices using the distillation quark smearing method~\cite{HadronSpectrum:2009krc}.
+The number of eigenvectors $N_{ev}$ in the smearing operator is 200 for the ensembles C48P14, G36P29 and H48P32, and $N_{ev}=100$ for the remaining ensembles.
+To enhance the signal at higher momenta, we apply the momentum smearing technique within distillation, where the eigenvectors are multiplied by a phase shift following Ref.\cite{Egerer:2020hnc},

+where $\xi_a^{(m)}$ is the $m$-th eigenvector with color index $a$ and $(\vec{x},t) $ represents space-time coordinate. $\vec{\zeta}=n_\mathrm{sm}\cdot\frac{2\pi}{L}\hat{z}$ is the smearing parameter.
+The detailed information of smearing parameter can be found in the supplemental material ~\cite{supplemental}.
+Additionally, ten-steps hypercubic (HYP) smearing is applied on the gluon operators in order to suppress potential errors from linear divergence.

-The bare matrix elements are then obtained by fitting the ratio of the three-point to two-point correlation functions, the details of the fitting are provided in the supplemental material ~\cite{supplemental}.
+The bare matrix elements are then obtained by fitting the ratio of the three-point to two-point correlation functions using one-state Feynman-Hellmann method~\cite{Bouchard:2016heu}, the details of the fitting are provided in the supplemental material ~\cite{supplemental}.

-{\em Renormalization:} The bare matrix elements contain both linear and logarithmic divergences that must be removed via a renormalization procedure.
-While several nonperturbative renormalization methods have been developed for this purpose~\cite{Chen:2016fxx,Izubuchi:2018srq,Alexandrou:2017huk,Radyushkin:2018cvn,Braun:2018brg,Li:2018tpe}, their renormalization factors can incorporate unwanted nonperturbative effects.
-To circumvent this issue, we adopt the hybrid scheme~\cite{Ji:2020brr}.
-In this approach, the divergences at short distances are removed by dividing the zero-momentum bare matrix element.
-At long distances, we employ a self-renormalization procedure.
+{\em Renormalization:} The bare matrix elements contain both linear and logarithmic divergences that must be removed via an appropriate renormalization procedure.
+Here we adopt the hybrid scheme proposed in Ref.~\cite{Ji:2020brr}.
+In this approach, the divergences at short distances are removed by dividing by the zero-momentum bare matrix element, while at long distances they are removed by a self-renormalization procedure~\cite{LatticePartonLPC:2021gpi}.
 The renormalized matrix element is thus defined as: